-Applicant is highly regarded by senior Marine commanders who worked closely with Applicant in Afghan military operations in 2008 and 2011.
-(AE B) They consistently credited Applicant with exceptional translation work while working in positions requiring high trust while embedded with military commands operating in Afghanistan.
-(AE B) They expressed their appreciation for his extraordinary linguist support that consistently exceeded their expectations.
-(AE B) Each of the Marine commanders he worked closely with in combat missions credited him with strong character traits that served him well in the performance of his duties.
-(AE B)
+Applicant is highly regarded by high-ranking U.S. officials and senior military commanders who worked closely with Applicant during Afghan military operations between 2002 and 2008.
+(AEs A and G) Senior U.S. officials credited Applicant with exceptional translation work while working in sensitive roles as an Embassy translator.
+(A-D) Senior military members credited Applicant with superb translation services in positions requiring high trust while embedded with military commands operating in Afghanistan.
+(AEs E and G) They expressed their appreciation for his extraordinary linguist support that consistently exceeded their expectations.
+(AEs E and G) Each of the Army commanders he worked closely with in combat missions characterized hm as a linguist with strong character traits that served him well in the performance of his duties.
+(AEs E and G)